 admin, as shown above.
 It is advisable for users to change their default passwords to something stronger.
 For a custom secure password, you can try out a password generator like LastPass.

 This is less technical and more social.
 So, if you are tired of people asking you for your WiFi password, hide the SSID.
 Hiding it doesn't prevent your network from getting hacked, it just makes it one step more difficult for a hacker to target you.
 Think about it this way, it is easier to talk to someone when you already know their name.
+The same way you can easily navigate your apartment in the dark.
+Read more here).
 To do this:

 Log in to the admin, visit "WiFi Settings" on your router and disable "SSID broadcast".